prettymm/project/README.md

 Git Standards
 --------------
 - Please use proper commit message being consistent with either the present or past tense.
+You may use the continuous tense in cases where you are committing to an unfinished feature.
--- A proper commit message must have a noun and a verb.
+- A proper commit message must have a noun and a verb.
 A commit like "update" is not good.
 Instead "Update _carousel.styl header"
--- Fixed issues should have issue # in commit message
+- Fixed issues should have issue # in commit message
 - Do NOT merge anything to `master`

 Coding Standards
 --------------
+- Before you do anything else, please make sure you have read this document: [Design Pattern Overview](https://loweproferotech.atlassian.net/wiki/display/IL/Design+Pattern+Overview)
+- Use BEM for Stylus.
 - 2 spaces as a tab for JS, CSS, CoffeeScript, Stylus, Jade
 - camelCase JS variable/function names
 - Utilize the DRY principle in your code; do not repeat the same code in multiple areas; use stylus & jade mixins, JS functions etc to key code dry
 - CSS class/id names with dashed format: eg. .c-carousel, .icon-logo, #unique-element
 - If the project must be ADA compliant, make sure that you set up landmarks from the very start
 - Do NOT use browserify and shim in the project.
 See vendor/README.md for details.
+- Stylus files need to be documented so that the style guide can be automatically generated.
 - !!IMPORTANT!!
 Markup should be built in modules and CSS classes should reflect the start of a module.
 Consider the following markup, notice that every area where a new module is, it is very distinct.
 Modules are clearly prefixed with `.c-`.
-- Stylus files need to be documented so that the style guide can be automatically generated.
 ```
 <body>
   <div class="c-header">